bambinos/formulae/README.md

 * The `data` argument only accepts objects of class `pandas.DataFrame`.
 * `y ~ .` is not implemented and won't be implemented in a first version.
 However, it is planned to be included in the future.
-* Model matrices for common effects are full rank.